‘Beautifully written and acted play. I was moved to tears.’

-Following 4 and 5 star reviews in Edinburgh and at London’s Park Theatre, this enthralling and timely solo play is touring the UK in 2025.
+Following 4 and 5 star reviews in Edinburgh and at London’s Park Theatre, this enthralling and timely solo play his Stafford hard on October 29.

 Michigan.
 Present day.
 Jimmy Vandenburg, ex-Ford factory car worker, works alone in his garage servicing the classic American cars of his youth.
 He is the man ‘born down in a dead man’s town’, the antihero of the Bruce Springsteen anthem, trying to survive in the economic wasteland of the rust belt.